Kenna works with doctors and natural healthcare professionals. Her experience as a fitness instructor helps her share positive health tips.

-It is very common to feel stressed and run-down during the holiday season.
-With various celebrations coming up, it is time to start thinking about regulating your lifestyle to keep your body in top shape throughout the season.
-Because there is so much stress during the holidays, your immune system can suffer.
+With various celebrations coming up, it is time to start thinking about regulating your lifestyle to keep your body in top shape throughout the festivities.
+There is so much stress during these times that your immune system will suffer.
 When that happens, the overall power of your body becomes weaker.
 You may even end up sick if you don't take the time to take care of yourself.

 Do You Like Taking Walks